barry-waldbaum-rl/reat-vm-setup/README.md

 Disk | 30 GB
 Networking | reat-vpc

-4. SSH to your base VM from GCP console.
+4. SSH to the base VM from GCP to finish setup.

-5. Install 'vi', add the 'trainee' user, put the user in the 'docker' group, and grant the user the ability to run 'sudo'.
+5. Install 'vi', add 'trainee' user, put the user in the 'docker' group, and grant the user the ability to run 'sudo' (for RES install lab).

 ```bash
 sudo su